wmhass/BDDComicsList/README.md

 *Scenario - No internet connection:*

     Given that I don't have internet connection
-    When I open the app
+    When it tries to load comics
     Then present a message informing that there is no internet connection

 *Scenario - Internet connection OK and response is invalid:*